toekaa-lnu/easyappointments/README.md

 This commit requires some updates to the database, so you need to do the migration.

 However, even before you do that, double check the configuration about the maximum number of custom fields that you want to have.
-The default is 5, but if you think that you may need more (now or in the future), you can update it to something higher.
+The default is 5 both for existing customer-specific custom fields and new appointment-specific custom fields, but if you think that you may need more (now or in the future), you can update it to something higher.
 This just sets a maximum limit: each custom field can be enabled/disabled in the UI so you don't have to have them all active at the same time.
+If you're happy with the default values, you don't need to add anything.

 To change the defaults, add the following lines the `config.php` file in the root folder (and change the value 5 to your max limit):
 ```php